Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * Without `--group` everything the default run reports is checked, including a validation group a later LibreNMS release adds. `--group` restricts the report to the named groups
 * LibreNMS' `webserver` group is not offered.
 It validates the request that reached the web interface and reports nothing at all on the command line, so a check asking for it would stay green without validating anything
 * The exit code of the validation is deliberately not used.
 It only separates "at least one failure" from everything else: it stays `0` when every finding is a warning and when no group matched, and it is `1` both for a run that found a problem and for one that never started, so only the report itself tells the check what happened
-* Findings that are known and accepted can be filtered out with `--ignore-regex`; they then no longer influence the check state
+* `--match` restricts the report to the validation messages it names, `--ignore` drops the ones it names, and `--ignore` wins where both hit the same message.
+Findings that are known and accepted are filtered out this way and then no longer influence the check state
 * Validation messages are redacted before they are printed, so a connection error quoting a data source name does not carry a credential into the plugin output